Skip to main content

 • From the remaining 50% who sought treatment, around 34 million individuals with dual diagnoses have been reported to seek mental health help solely.

-• 12% of those who sought treatment followed through with the integrated dual diagnosis treatment that explicitly addresses both disorders.
+• 12% of those who sought treatment followed the integrated dual diagnosis treatment that explicitly addresses both disorders.

 • The remaining 2% of those who sought treatment have been reported to seek help for substance abuse solely.

-• Around 17.5 million Americans age 18 and above have been recorded to have symptoms of severe mental illness.
+• Around 17.5 million Americans aged 18 and above have been recorded to have symptoms of severe mental illness.

-• 4 million individuals from the mentioned 17.5 million Americans are known to be substance abusers.
+• Four million individuals from the mentioned 17.5 million Americans are known to be substance abusers.

-• Focusing on prisons, a high prevalence of dual diagnosis exists, ranging from 18% to 56% of prisoners suffering from co-occurring disorders.
+• Focusing on prisons, a high prevalence of dual diagnosis exists, ranging from 18% to 56% of prisoners suffering from a co occurring disorder

 Dual Diagnosis Symptoms